Meditations by Marcus Aurelius – Life Lessons

 Quick note: Stoicism was founded by Zeno (300 bce).
 His teachings continued and evolved until the later Stoics like Seneca (4 BC – AD 65), Epictetus (AD 55 – 135) and Marcus Aurelius.
 It was a pretty big deal back in the day, but it died out in the 4th century when Constantine (Emperor) declared Christianity the official religion of the Roman Empire.
 In AD 529, Justinian I closed all pagan philosophy schools because he perceived them as being at odds with Christian faith.

 There are some great life lessons in Marcus Aurelius’ journals!
-What amazes me is that these are the journals of the Roman Emperor and it’s from almost 2,000 years ago!!
-Below are the lessons I pulled out of the text according to my interpretation.
+What amazes me is that these are the journals of the Roman Emperor… almost 2,000 years ago!!
+Below are some powerful quotes and the lessons I pulled out from them (my interpretation).

 1 – We are all one; all interconnected.
 The universe is harmonious, therefore, do not act against others.